 unfamiliar waters, but she was always looking to grow and expand her skillset.
 If there was a way to succeed,

 she found it.

 She truly embodies the best qualities that any company would love to have as an employee.
 Her legacy is

 cemented, but what keeps her going is the drive to be a better employee, friend, co-worker, and wife every

 single day.
-H&M Bay is grateful to have her as a part of their sales team for nearly 15 years.
+H&M Bay is grateful to have her as a part of their sales team and serving our customers for nearly 15 years.